Introduction to transgenderism,

-- "Female to Male, or FTM:" A person who has transitioned or is transitioning from male to female.
+- "Female to Male, or FTM:" A person who has transitioned or is in the process of transitioning from male to female.
 Only two genders are involved.

 - "Gender Fluid:" A person whose gender identity freely moves between/among genders.
 For most, only two genders are involved.

-- Male to Female, or MTF: A person who has transitioned or is transitioning from female to male.
+- Male to Female, or MTF: A person who has transitioned or is in the process of transitioning from female to male.
 Only two genders are involved.

 - Non-binary: A person who identifies their gender identity as different from male and female.
 They may feel that they are both, neither, or a mixture of male and female.
 Again, they define themselves in terms of two genders.

 - Transmasculine: A person who was assigned a female identity at birth but who now identifies more male than female.
 Only two genders are involved.